Open Enrollment May 2020

 What Must You Do During Open Enrollment?

-→ Flexible Spending Account participants must re-enroll during Open Enrollment
+→ Flexible Spending Account (FSA) participants must re-enroll during Open Enrollment

 What’s New for July 1?

 Reminder: up to $500 of unspent funds in your Health Care FSA will automatically roll over from FY20 to FY21.
 Because of the transition from ASIFlex to Discovery Benefits, your healthcare rollover funds will not be immediately available.

 Participants in Dependent Care FSA can now get an increased reimbursement from the County.
 The County will reimburse employees for 50% of their Dependent Care FSA election, up to a maximum of $1,000 (prorated for part-time employees).
 Enroll in PRISM with the total amount you need for the entire fiscal year.
 PRISM will calculate the reimbursement and provide it in your pay slips after July 1st.

 The out-of-pocket maximum (OOPM) protects you against catastrophic medical expenses.
 The OOPM is the most you will pay out-of-pocket during the calendar year for covered medical services.
 If you meet the OOPM, the medical plan pays 100% for the rest of the calendar year.
 The OOPM is tracked on a calendar year basis and resets to $0 every January 1st.